dwillowtree/diana/README.md

    ```
 4. Set up your environment variables:
    - Copy the `.env.example` file to `.env`
-   - Edit the `.env` file and add your OpenAI, Anthropic, and EXA AI API keys
+   - Edit the `.env` file and add your OpenAI, Anthropic, EXA AI and Firecrawl API keys

 ## Usage